Divya-Maiya/EleNa/README.md

 ```
 $ python server.py
 ```
-Upon successful execution of the above command, a Python backend server should be runnin on port 5000.
+Upon successful execution of the above command, a Python backend server should be running.

 To get the UI for the project, run the following:
 ```